- Application follows sBLA submission to the FDA for r/r DLBCL which marked second US application for first-ever FDA approved CAR-T therapy

 Novartis plans additional regulatory submissions for CTL019 in pediatric and young adult patients with r/r B-cell ALL and adult patients with r/r DLBCL outside the US and EU in 2018.

-About CAR-T CAR-T is different from typical small molecule or biologic therapies because it is manufactured for each individual patient using their own cells.
+CAR-T is different from typical small molecule or biologic therapies because it is manufactured for each individual patient using their own cells.
 During the treatment process, T cells are drawn from a patient's blood and reprogrammed in the laboratory to create T cells that are genetically coded to recognize and fight the patient's cancer cells and other B cells expressing a particular antigen.

-About CTL019 Manufacturing CTL019 is manufactured for each individual patient using their own cells at the Novartis Morris Plains, New Jersey facility.
+CTL019 is manufactured for each individual patient using their own cells at the Novartis Morris Plains, New Jersey facility.
 Novartis has designed a reliable and integrated manufacturing and supply chain platform that allows for an individualized treatment approach on a global scale.
 This process includes cryopreservation of a patient's harvested (or leukapheresed) cells, giving treating physicians and centers the flexibility to initiate therapy with CTL019 based on the individual patient's condition.
 Building on the company's experience, having manufactured CAR-T cells for over 250 patients from 11 countries across various indications in clinical trials, it has demonstrated a reproducible product.
 Novartis continues to advance its CAR-T manufacturing expertise and make investments to support the anticipated demand to meet the needs of patients.

 Novartis has also successfully established the CTL019 manufacturing process at the Fraunhofer-Institut for cell therapy and immunology (Fraunhofer-Institut für Zelltherapie and Immunologie) facility in Leipzig, Germany, which currently supports the manufacturing of CTL019 for global clinical trials.